ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_tpm/instructions.md

 XDG_CONFIG_HOME to the location of your tpm state in the shell script start-tpm-simulator.sh.
 I recommend using the full pathname.

-First, we need a "priviledged window" where we run as root.
+First, we need a "privilged window" where we run as root.
 We will use this window later.
 If you have not already provisioned such a window, in a new window, "priviledged window 1," type: